WiktorProsowicz/rag-application/README.md

 ## Usage

 Prerequisities for using the project outside of the Development Container:
-1. Justfile - for running the setup scripts defined in the `justfile`
+1. `just` - for running the setup scripts defined in the `justfile`
-2. docker-compose - for running multi-container application
+2. `docker-compose` - for running multi-container application

 In order to set up the whole system, run: